solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Lastly, we’ll create the `Update First Note` test.
-This is slightly more complex
+Lastly, let’s create the `Update First Note` test.
+This test involves a few more steps:
-than adding a note.
-We’ll do the following:

-1. Get the Merkle tree root as it’s required by the instruction.
+1. **Retrieve the Merkle Tree Root**: Obtain the current root hash of the Merkle tree, as it is needed for the update operation.
-2. Call the `update_note` instruction of our program, passing in the index 0
+2. **Invoke `update_note` Instruction**: Call the `update_note` instruction with the following parameters:
-   (for the first note), the Merkle tree root, the first note, and the updated
+   - The index `0` (indicating the first note),
+   - The current Merkle tree root hash,
+   - The original note data,
+   - The updated note data.

-   data.
-Remember, it needs the first note and the root because the program must
-   verify the entire proof path for the note’s leaf before it can be updated.
+   Please nsure that the program uses both the original note and the tree root to verify the proof path for the note's leaf before applying the update.

 ```typescript
 it("Update First Note", async () => {